it3xl/linked-server-alias-workaround/README.md

 Microsoft SQL server doesn't allow you to have a reference to a linked server or an alias.
 This is an infamous feature and view of Microsoft, for decades.
 There are no aliases for server-level objects.

-> If your environment has only one linked server.<br/>
+> If all your environments has only one linked server.<br/>
 > It is better to use named linked servers.
 Convert your existing linked server name [MyServer\MyInstance] to a plain name [MyLinkedServer], which refers to different SQL Server instances on different environments (dev, test, UAT, production).

 What if you want to pass a name of a linked server as a parameter to a stored procedure?